Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

         print(list(pool.map(work, range(4))))
 ```

-Python 3.14 already ships `InterpreterPoolExecutor`, which works the same way.
-Once NumPy supports subinterpreters, switching is just swapping the executor:
+Python 3.14 already ships `InterpreterPoolExecutor`, which has the same interface.
+Once NumPy supports subinterpreters, switching is just swapping the executor.
+THIS IS THE WAY:

 ```python
 from concurrent.futures import InterpreterPoolExecutor